 Weather History: Hurricane Andrew

-August 24th marks the 25th anniversary of Hurricane Andrew striking the south Florida Coast back in 1992.
-To this day Andrew remains one of only three Category 5 hurricanes to ever make landfall along the US Mainland.
+August 24th marks the 27th anniversary of Hurricane Andrew striking the south Florida Coast back in 1992.
+To this day Andrew remains one of only four Category 5 hurricanes to ever make landfall along the US Mainland.
 At the time of landfall, it was the costliest hurricane in our nation’s history, causing over $26 million in damages.
 Although Hurricanes Katrina and Ike (2005 and 2008, respectively) have since passed Andrew on this list, its impacts will not soon be forgotten.
 Additionally, the storm was responsible for 26 direct fatalities, including 15 in the state of Florida alone.
 Besides this area, Andrew also impacted parts of the Northwest Bahamas, and the US Gulf Coast…including the southern coasts of Alabama, Mississippi and Louisiana.

 Andrew was born out of a tropical wave over the Central Atlantic Ocean during the early morning hours of August 17, 1992.
 Initially, strong wind sheer prevented the system from developing quickly, as the system remained a tropical storm for the next several days as it moved in a general west-northwest direction towards the Bahamas.
 This proved to be the ultimate downfall for the US, for if Andrew were to have strengthened more rapidly, the storm would have likely recurved out to sea due to a weakness in the Bermuda High.
 This was not the case however, and Andrew did not intensify to hurricane strength until the morning of August 22nd…over 5 days after originally being classified.